chronic665/java-backend-test/README.md

 }
 ```
 Where `coords` are the final coordinates of the hoover and `patches` is the number of cleaned patches.
-Moreover, the services persists every input and output to a database.

 ## Deliverable